[This article was first published in May, 2022, and updated in May, 2025.]

 I also love the lines of this pen: the tapered shape, strong body (neither too slim nor too thick), and angled end finial on the cap.
 The two metal bands (one wide, one narrow) are perfectly balanced with the rest of the pen and remind me of wedding rings.
 The interesting slit in the clip, allowing a glimpse of the pen color to show between the metal, lightens the look of the substantial clip.
 The overall feeling is both harmonious and powerful.
 This is an eloquent looking pen.

-Waterman Expert L’Essence du Bleu Rollerball Pen - Metal & Blue.
+[Pictured: Waterman Expert L’Essence du Bleu - Metal & Blue rollerball.]

 The pen is named after Montblanc's historical PIX trademark, introduced in the 1930s as an anti-counterfeiting feature on their pens.
 Some Montblancs have PIX stamped onto their cap band, as well as in a much less obvious place: the underside of the clip.
 I think the pixie-like name is kind of cute, and suits this slender pen, but I also love that its real meaning is serious and secretive, reminiscent of an acronym used by a secret intelligence agency.

 The PIX is an ideal size and weight for smaller hands, and is also effortlessly transportable.
 You can easily carry your PIX in a shirt or suit pocket, and the styling is both timeless and genderless.
-The rollerball is slightly larger than the ballpoint, both in length and thickness.
+Like the Waterman Expert, the PIX features a snap cap.
+It's made of lightweight gleaming precious resin with platinum plated trim and clean, Bauhaus architecture-inspired lines.

 The PIX is a beautiful pen that will become an heirloom and conveys the message that you see a bright future ahead for the graduate.
-For an even more memorable gift, you may also want to consider a Montblanc Meisterstück or Starwalker.
-Check out my Meisterstück and Starwalker blog articles on why these pens are so special.
+For an even more memorable gift, you may also want to consider a traditional Montblanc Meisterstück or modern Starwalker.
+Check out my Meisterstück and Starwalker blog articles on why these pens are so special!

 On the other end of the graduation pen spectrum, a Pilot Metropolitan or MR makes a wonderful graduation gift on a budget.
-A black Metropolitan fountain pen was my first serious pen, and I still love mine and use it all the time.
+A black Metropolitan fountain pen was my first serious pen, and I still love it.
 You can never really go wrong with Pilot's MR Collection.
 It's a well-built, quality design that will stand up to years of use, looks great, and costs only around $30.
 The Metropolitan/MR comes in fountain, rollerball, and ballpoint, and in a plethora of eye-catching colors and designs.
 I think the simple black version looks the most sophisticated, but for a younger graduate or one with a colorful personality, you have a rainbow of options.
 This pen suits any age and any gender.

-(Pictured: Field Notes 56-Week Planner.
-This versatile datebook works best with ballpoints, rollerballs, and gel pens.)
+[Pictured: Pilot Metropolitan fountain pen with Field Notes 56-Week Planner.
+This versatile datebook works best with ballpoints, rollerballs, and gel pens.]

 The "rollerball" version of the Metropolitan/MR actually uses a G2 gel pen cartridge, which writes with a nice fine line and has a great feel.
 Gel-based ink is vivid and even smoother than rollerball ink, but more water-resistant once it dries.
 The popular G2 refill comes in lots of colors including black, blue, green, red, and purple, and in both 0.7mm (fine) and 0.5mm (extra fine) line width.
-It's inexpensive and is easy to find at office supply stores.
+It's inexpensive and is easy to find at office supply stores or at Pen Boutique.

-The Metropolitan/MR's streamlined, nearly symmetrical shape sets it apart and looks modern--almost futuristic, but timeless at the same time.
-I prefer the look of the rollerball and fountain pen version, but the ballpoint is also nice if you want a pen that activates with a twist and doesn't require removing a cap.
+The Metropolitan/MR's streamlined, nearly symmetrical shape sets it apart and looks modern... almost futuristic, but timeless at the same time.
+My favorites are the rollerballs and fountain pens, but the ballpoint is also really nice if you want a pen that activates with a twist and doesn't require removing a cap.
+It's also a great idea for the absent-minded graduate who might potentially lose a cap!

 All three pens are metal, with premium brass matte finish barrels and polished stainless steel accents.
 The fountain pen and rollerball have snap caps.
 The fountain pen comes with an ink cartridge and a simple squeeze converter so that you can use bottled inks.
 A nicer converter, the Pilot CON-40, is also available to buy separately if the owner ends up wanting one later.
 All the pens in the MR Collection can be engraved, revealing the brass material beneath the colored outer coating.
 (The turquoise pen in the engraved pens image above is a Retro Pop MR.)